These — inclusive OR

 Extracting values

-Section titled “Extracting values”match — handle all three cases:
+Section titled “Extracting values”match — handle all three cases. fold is the positional form if you’d rather not name them:

-getSecondOrElse — symmetric: returns the second value or a fallback for First:
+getSecondOrElse — symmetric: returns the second value or a fallback for First.
+The fallback

 Type guards